AET-CS/aet-cs.github.io/white/2025/CS11/calendar.md

 ## Daily Calendar

+- January 21, 2025 (Wednesday)
+    - Project presentations!
+Make sure form is filled out.
+Make sure you claim any bonus work you added to the project
+    - End of Q2 :-)
+    - **Note** I'm going to add a submission on Javadrop so you can sumbit your projects.
+Check back soon.
 - January 16, 2025 (Friday)
     - Work on Project day
     - Fill out [this form](https://forms.gle/sknEF5v9ZPmL6YB28) before next class about your project (one per team)